My Life in Rugby: Jan Webster – former England and Barbarians scrum-half

 Without doubt, Gareth Edwards was the best scrum-half I ever played against but Syd Going was probably the most awkward, as I found out when we played the touring at Twickenham in 1973.
 I’d been part of the Midlands Counties side that had beaten them at The Reddings but he wasn’t playing that day.
 At Twickenham, he was all over me and I struggled to deal with him in a narrow defeat.

-That summer we went on a mini-tour to New Zealand after the proposed trip to Argentina was cancelled.
+That summer we went on a mini-tour to New Zealand after the proposed trip to was cancelled.
 We lost the three provincial games and got to the one-off Test at thinking we had nothing to lose.
 My back row understood the problems Syd had given me at Twickenham and gave me much more of an armchair ride that day.
 My overriding memory is not the game itself but the standing ovation we received from all quarters when we entered the room for the post-match function.

 I was fortunate to go on some great tours and to also play for the Barbarians.
-The ‘73 trip to New Zealand followed a tour to the Far East where, for once, I felt like a giant standing next to a five-foot Japanese scrum-half, and also to where we managed to defeat the Springboks, unofficial world champions at the time.
+The ‘73 trip to New Zealand followed a tour to the Far East where, for once, I felt like a giant standing next to a five-foot Japanese scrum-half, and also to South Africa where we managed to defeat the Springboks, unofficial world champions at the time.

 Like I said earlier, I was never hellbent on playing for my country.
 I just wanted to be as good as I could possibly be and go wherever that took me.
 I was very fortunate that rugby took me to some fascinating places and enabled me to make some lifelong friends.